Paris Street Style for Women Over 40 or 50

 I have updated some of the photos on this page.
 Check Photo Credits at the end of the article to find out which ones... and to read my thoughts... ummmm critiques.

 I’m an American.
 I’m from the Pacific Northwest, so I’m used to seeing women out on the street in old jeans and jogging suits.
 Please don’t do that in Paris.
 And, don’t wear your fancy white Nike-style shoes.
 I’ve read that Parisians call them “marshmallows."

 Anyway, I’ve been to Paris quite a few times, and what you should pack depends upon what time of year you are traveling.
 However, unless you are taking a guided tour, where your “luxury coach” will whisk you straight from your hotel to your tourist destination, you can expect to be very hot and very cold, off and on, all day, almost any day of the year.

 And, to really see Paris, I suggest you avoid the bus tours unless you have a disability and can barely walk.

 What to Wear in Paris

-On my last few trips to Paris, I concentrated on what “older” women were wearing.
+On my last few trips, I concentrated on what “older” women were wearing.
 Of course, I only paid attention to women who looked like they were Parisian.
-So, here are the styles and trends I jotted down from my last two trips in spring and summer of 2011.
+So, here are the styles and trends I jotted down from my last two trips, one in early spring and one in summer.